Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/5-websites-for-color-inspiration.md

 For the redesign, I researched and wanted to find a cool color scheme for my website.

-In my journey, I found these 5 amazing websites for color schemes, ready for you to use:
+In my journey, I found these five amazing websites for **color schemes**, ready for you to use:

 1. [Coolors](#heading-1.-coolors)
 2. [Colours cafe](#heading-2.-colours-cafe)